uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 3. After you submit your registration, you will receive an e-mail from the IBM Cloud team with details about your account.
 In this e-mail, you will need to click the link provided to confirm your registration.
 4. Now you should be able to login to your new IBM Cloud account ;-)

-## Configuring the Watson Assistant on the IBM Cloud
+## Create and configure Event Streams on the IBM Cloud

-<h4>1) Create a Watson Assistant Service</h4>
+<h4>1) Create a Event Streams Service</h4>
 After the login you will see your IBM Cloud Dashboard.
-In the upper menu bar click Catalog.
-In the Catalog section, click on the AI category, then select Watson Assistant.
+In the upper right click on blue area "Create Resource".
+In the Catalog section, write Event Streams click on the AI category, then select Watson Assistant.
 On the next page select the Lite Plan - or the Plus Trial - these should cover all deployment options and you can also choose a region, where you would like to deploy your service as well as a service name.
 Click "Create".

 ![Catalog Watson Assistant](readme_images/catalog-watson-assistant.png)